abpio/abp-commercial-docs/en/others/penetration-test-report.md

 * https://github.com/abpframework/abp/blob/dev/framework/src/Volo.Abp.AspNetCore.Components.Web/Volo/Abp/AspNetCore/Components/Web/AbpBlazorClientHttpMessageHandler.cs#L94

 **Setting `XSRF-TOKEN` cookie as `HttpOnly`:**
-If you want to set  you can do it in [AbpAntiForgeryOptions](https://github.com/abpframework/abp/blob/dev/framework/src/Volo.Abp.AspNetCore.Mvc/Volo/Abp/AspNetCore/Mvc/AntiForgery/AbpAntiForgeryOptions.cs#L56) class.
+If you want to set it, you can do it in the [AbpAntiForgeryOptions](https://github.com/abpframework/abp/blob/dev/framework/src/Volo.Abp.AspNetCore.Mvc/Volo/Abp/AspNetCore/Mvc/AntiForgery/AbpAntiForgeryOptions.cs#L56) class.

 **Setting `.AspNetCore.Culture` cookie as `HttpOnly`:**
-If you want to set you can do it in [AbpRequestCultureCookieHelper](https://github.com/abpframework/abp/blob/dev/framework/src/Volo.Abp.AspNetCore/Microsoft/AspNetCore/RequestLocalization/AbpRequestCultureCookieHelper.cs#L16) class.
+If you want to set it, you can do it in the [AbpRequestCultureCookieHelper](https://github.com/abpframework/abp/blob/dev/framework/src/Volo.Abp.AspNetCore/Microsoft/AspNetCore/RequestLocalization/AbpRequestCultureCookieHelper.cs#L16) class.
 Set the option `HttpOnly = true`.

 The related issue for this alert is https://github.com/abpframework/abp/issues/14214.

-### Cookie with SameSite Attribute None [Risk: Low] — Positive (No need a fix)
+### Cookie with SameSite Attribute None [Risk: Low] — Positive (No need for a fix)

 * *[GET] — https://localhost:44378 (and there are several URLs)*